Hindu reform movements: Arya Samaj

 It aimed to be a universal structure based on the authority of the Vedas.
-Dayananda stated that he wanted 'to make the whole world Aryan', i.e. he wanted to develop missionary Hinduism based on the universality of the Vedas.
+Dayananda stated that he wanted 'to make the world noble', i.e., to return Hinduism to its universality of the Vedas.
 To this end, the Arya Samaj started Shuddhi movement in early 20th century to bring back Hinduism to people converted to Islam and Christianity, set up schools and missionary organisations, and extended its activities outside India.
-Jawaharlal Nehru, the first prime minister of India in his book, The Discovery of India credits Arya Samaj in introducing proselytization in Hinduism.
+Jawaharlal Nehru, the first prime minister of India in his book, The Discovery of India credits Arya Samaj in introducing proselytisation in Hinduism.